akiirui/mpv-handler/README.md

 quality.worst = "--quality=worst"

 # [example]       Required, Type: String
 #                   The value "example" is downloader table name
 # bin             Required, Type: String
 #                   The downloader executable binary path
+#                   For Windows users:
+#                   The path can be "C:\\folder\\some.exe" or "C:/folder/some.exe"
 # cookies         Optional, Type: String (default: "")
 #                   The downloader parameter of passthorgh cookies
 # cookies_prefix  Optional, Type: Boolen (default: false)
 #                   Set to true to mark cookies parameter as prefix
 # require_quality Optional, Type: Boolen (default: false)
 #                   Set to true to mark the downloader requires a quality LEVEL given
 # play_mode       Optional, Type: String [normal, direct, pipe] (default: "normal")
 #                   The mode of downloader to run player
 # options         Optional, Type: Array of Strings (default: [])
 #                   The parameters of downloader to set player or output
 # player_options  Optional, Type: Array of Strings (default: [])
 #                   The parameters of player for some special purposes
 # quality.LEVEL   Optional, Type: String
 #                   The LEVEL is a key name
 #                   The value is parameter of downloader to choose quality/format
 ```

 ### Downloader examples

 See [share/examples][examples].

+Welcome to share your custom downloader!

 [examples]: https://github.com/akiirui/mpv-handler/tree/main/share/examples